Diplozoon paradoxum: Life cycle

 The life cycle of D. paradoxum is unique.
 A diporpa larva can live for several months, but it cannot develop further until encountering another diporpa; unless this happens, the diporpa usually dies.
-When one diporpa finds another, each attaches its sucker to the dorsal papilla of the other.The two worms fuse completely, with no trace of separating partitions.
+When one diporpa finds another, each attaches its sucker to the dorsal papilla of the other.
+The two worms fuse completely, with no trace of separating partitions.
 The fusion stimulates maturation.
 Gonads appear; the male genital duct of one terminates near the female genital duct of the other, permitting cross-fertilization.
 Two more pairs of clamps develop in the opisthaptor (the attachment organ) of each.
 Adults can apparently live in this state for several years.

 According to The New York Times:

 Diplozoon paradoxum [is] a flatworm that lives in gills of freshwater fish.
-"Males and females meet each other as adolescents, and their bodies literally fuse together, whereupon they remain faithful until death," Dr. [David P.] Barash said.
+"Two immature hermaphrodite individuals meet each other, and their bodies literally fuse together, whereupon they remain faithful until death," Dr. [David P.] Barash said.
 "That's the only species I know of in which there seems to be 100 percent monogamy."